-The truth is that everyone has this type of fat, and how it appears on our bodies is often down to genetics.
+The truth is that everyone has this type of fat, and how it appears in our bodies is often down to genetics.
 It’s all about how evenly distributed the fat is around your whole body.
-For example, men are more likely to accumulate fat in the stomach due to higher testosterone circulation and women are more likely to accumulate fat in the thighs and buttocks due to higher oestrogen circulation.
+For example, men are more likely to accumulate fat in the stomach due to higher testosterone circulation, and women are more likely to accumulate fat in the thighs and buttocks due to higher oestrogen circulation.
 A lucky few, however, will have a much more even distribution of fat around their body which gives the illusion of a lower body fat percentage.

 How Can I Get Rid of Stubborn Fat?

 You may have heard that it is impossible to target certain areas of fat through diet and exercise, and it’s true.
 This does, unfortunately, mean that for many of us it will be near impossible to lose these stubborn fat deposits, even with a great exercise and diet plan.
 However, there are non-surgical treatments that can give targeted fat reduction.
 A great example is Exilis body contouring, and some of the benefits of Exilis body contouring are:

 Tighter and lifted skin to combat skin sagging from ageing or significant weight loss.